UNIVERSITY OF SASKATCHEWAN ALUMNI ASSOCIATION

 (2) A Director’s term is two years, beginning immediately following the annual general

 meeting at which he or she is elected.
 A director can be re-elected for a second two-year

-(3) Notwithstanding subsection (2), at the first election after this bylaw comes into force,
+(3) Notwithstanding subsection (2), at the first election after this bylaw comes into force, the

-the Members shall elect the entire Board of Directors, half of whom shall serve for an
+Members shall elect the entire Board of Directors, half of whom shall serve for an

 Vacancies on the Board

-18. (1) In accordance with section 98 of The Non-Profit Corporations Act, if a Director's position become vacant, the Board shall appoint a replacement for the remainder of the term of
+18. (1) In accordance with section 98 of The Non-Profit Corporations Act, if Director's position become vacant, the Board shall appoint a replacement for the remainder of the term of

 his or her predecessor.

 (2) If the office of President becomes vacant, the Board shall appoint a new President for the

 duration of the term of his or her predecessor.

 by the Board, or, in the absence of designation by the Board, as designated by the

-permitted by The Non-Profit Corporations Act.
+technologies permitted by The Non-Profit Corporations Act.

 (3) A majority of the voting Board members constitutes a quorum.

-by the Association require otherwise.
+order adopted by the Association require otherwise.

 (5) The Chair shall only vote in order to resolve a tie.

 20. Signing authority shall be granted in accordance with the Memorandum of Understanding between the Association and the University.

 Terms of reference

-22. (1) The Board shall set the terms of reference for a committee.
+21. (1) The Board shall set the terms of reference for a committee.

-(3) Each Committee shall report to the Board.
+(3) Each committee shall report to the Board.

-Composition and structure
+Composition and Structure

-23. Committee members shall include members of the Board and Members with interest or expertise in the Committee’s activities.
+22. Committee members shall include members of the Board and Members with interest or expertise in the Committee’s activities.

 AFFILIATED ASSOCIATIONS AND ORGANIZATIONS

-23. The Association will build positive relationships with campus alumni associations, student associations and other organizations and bodies in an effort to advance the Association’s
+23. The Association will build positive relationships with campus alumni associations, student associations and other organizations and bodies in an effort to advance the Association’s objectives.

-(b) all other cost, charges and expenses which such person sustains or incurs in or about or in relation to the affairs thereof, except such charges, costs or expenses as are occasioned by the person’s own willful neglect or default or activity contrary to law.
+(b) All other costs, charges and expenses which such person sustains or incurs in or about or in relation to the affairs thereof, except such charges, costs or expenses as are occasioned by the person’s own willful neglect or default or activity contrary to law.

-27. The fiscal year of the Association ends on April 30 of each year.
+26. The fiscal year of the Association ends on April 30 of each year.

 FUNDING AND FINANCIAL REPORTS

-28. The Board shall secure funding for the Association.
+27. The Board shall secure funding for the Association.

 Audited financial statement

-29. Financial management of the Association shall be based on an annual review engagement report, conducted by a chartered accountant.
+28. Financial management of the Association shall be based on an annual review engagement report, conducted by a chartered accountant.

 29. (1) A bylaw may only be made, amended or repealed by ordinary resolution at an annual

-general meeting, provided that notice of the proposed bylaw, amendment or
+general meeting, provided that notice of the proposed bylaw, amendment or repeal has

-repeal has been provided to all Members at least 30 days prior to the meeting.
+been provided to all Members at least 30 days prior to the meeting.

 (2) Notice of the proposed bylaw, amendment or repeal may be provided by electronic

 30. The procedure at all meetings shall be governed by this bylaw and, in cases not provided for, by the rules set out in the most recent edition of M.K.
 Kerr and H.W.
-King, Procedures for Meetings
+King, Procedures for Meeting and Organizations.